 Box-to-Field Philosophy: TLI’s personnel not only has dozens of years of experience playing field lacrosse at the highest level collegiately and professionally, we also have many years of professional and international box lacrosse experience.
 There are many skills that come from playing box lacrosse that have allowed a significant number of box lacrosse players to develop into some of the best Division 1 and Professional Lacrosse players, both offensively and defensively, in the world.
 These small yet significant skills that when used appropriately become part of a concept on the field.
 These skills include, but are not limited to, Faking, finishing, dodging, playing in tight spaces and defending on and off ball.
 TLI has developed the ability to teach these skills properly and immediately translate them onto the field.

-Coach Todd Francis, President & CEO: Coach Francis has over 30 years of Lacrosse experience.
+Coach Todd Francis, President & CEO: Coach Francis has over 40 years of Lacrosse experience.
 He was an All New England goalie for the Williston Northampton School in Easthampton, Mass.
 He then went on to Cornell University where he was converted to an LSM in the middle of his sophomore year.
 In his senior year he was voted All-Ivy, Division 1 All-American and was an NCAA Championship runner-up.
 He then went on to play for the Boston Blazers professional indoor lacrosse team.
-He played for the team throughout their entire existence which was suspended in 1998 and captained the team in its final year.
+He played for the team for 9 years throughout their entire existence which was suspended in 1998.
+Caoch Francis was a defensive specialist and Captain, and the only player to paly for all 9 seasons

 He began coaching Newburyport High School (MA) in its inaugural season in 2002.
 He remained there Through the 2016 season winning 2 coach of the year honors and amassing a 75-16 (.824) record in the last 5 years.
 He was the Defensive Coordinator for the US Indoor Lacrosse team that won the Bronze Medal in the 2007 World Championships in Halifax Nova Scotia.
 He then was the Defensive Coordinator for the resurgent Boston Blazers in 2009.
 Coach Francis moved to Tampa in 2016 and began coaching at H.B.
 Plant High School.
-In his first 5 years he has guided his teams to a combined record of 67-17 (80%).
+He coached there for 7 years and amassed a combined record of 101-26 (80%), 5 district championships, 3 state semi final appearances, 6 State and county GPA awards and 3 coach of the year honors.
 He was also the Defensive Coordinator for the Atlanta Blaze in the final season of the MLL (now PLL).